openshift-eng/aos-cd-jobs/README.md

 bridge the gap between monolithic scripts inside of Freestyle Jenkins Jobs and segmented Jenkins Pipelines driven by source- controlled Groovy scripts and libraries.

-The generator understand a small set of `action`s, each of which is underpinned by a Python module under [`sjb/actions/`](sjb/actions).
+The generator understands a small set of `action`s, each of which is underpinned by a Python module under [`sjb/actions/`](sjb/actions).
 A configuration YAML file is read in by [`sjb/generate.py`](sjb/generate.py) and used to generate a set of input variables to the [Jinja job template XML](sjb/templates/test_case.xml).
 Jobs can depend on a parent to reuse configuration.